ra559/cis106/_final_exam/final_exam.md

 ## Concepts to study

+* How to create a github repository
+* How to clone a github repository
+* How to use the git commands
 * The linux filesystem
 * Absolute path and relative path
 * When should you use absolute vs relative